Varun-Pradeep/reading-notes-102/reading-04.md

 ## Strategies

 I think the easiet way to plan and develop a website is to first make a mockup or a wireframe.
-I usually use Adobe XD, but Figma or even a piece of paper and pencil work just as well.
+I usually use Adobe XD, but Figma or even a piece of paper and pencil work fine.
 I like to block out large areas first and define what they have to do to make the whole site work.

 ![Wireframe](images/Wireframe.png)